Earn 1 Credit for Technique Module toward

 Classic Dreamscape Template;

-Case Anatomies featuring a branching tree of questions posed by the therapist during the imaginal interviewing and brainstorming phases of Dreamscaping; and
+A couple of Case Anatomies that feature the imagery received by the client, accompanied by a branching tree of the actual questions posed by the therapist during the steps of Dreamscaping; and

 GRIEF TRAINING FACULTY